AMNESTY INTERNATIONAL’S BOARD OF DIRECTORS

 Sarah is an influential journalist, advocate, and academic known for her commitment to anti-oppression and human rights.
 She currently serves as Director of Content at the environmental alliance Age of Union, where she leads editorial strategy.
 She previously held the title of Content and Communications Manager at Global Citizen Canada.

-Sarah passionately champions a range of social justice issues, spanning from anti-torture campaigns and the protection of human rights defenders to advocating against racism and promoting gender equality.
+Sarah passionately champions a range of social justice issues, from anti-torture campaigns and the protection of human rights defenders to advocating against racism and promoting gender equality.

 Sarah El Gharib, Amnesty International Canada, Board Director